BonoboPLC/lojjo_wiki/administration/games.md

 # Starting & Stopping Games

-To manage games, navigate to Games -> LottoRace from the left hand navigation.
+To manage games, navigate to Games -> Raffles from the left hand navigation.

+ Each Raffle panel will display the status of the Raffle, and the number of games open for registration.

+ If the game is already on, you will see the "Stop" button.
+If the game is not on, you will see the Start button.

+ Press and follow the prompts to confirm.

 ![Manage Games](/uploads/raffle-panel.png "Raffle panel")